Taylor Swift Debuts a New 'Reputation' Outfit, Finally

 "The thing about Taylor is that we should always expect the unexpected—a new costume variation can truly hit us at any time," Chapelle says.
 "While a Night 1 is usually a solid guess, she's also been known to throw a new costume into the mix on Night 2, as she did during the second round of dates in London."

 One thing is for sure: Taylor Swift dresses not for revenge, but for her fans.
 At the start of the acoustic set, she swept out her skirt with one hand and asked the stands, "Do you like my new dress?"
 The crowd screamed back, and she smiled sweetly in response.
-"I love that you guys pay attention."
+"You guys are the most rewarding group of people to show a new outfit to."

 Halie LeSavage is the senior fashion and beauty news editor at Marie Claire, where she assigns, edits, and writes stories for both sections.
 Halie is an expert on runway trends, celebrity style, emerging fashion and beauty brands, and shopping (naturally).
 In over seven years as a professional journalist, Halie’s reporting has ranged from fashion week coverage spanning the Copenhagen, New York, Milan, and Paris markets, to profiles on industry insiders including stylist Alison Bornstein and J.Crew womenswear creative director Olympia Gayot, to breaking news stories on noteworthy brand collaborations and beauty launches.
 (She can personally confirm that Bella Hadid’s Ôrebella perfume is worth the hype.)
 She has also written dozens of research-backed shopping guides to finding the best tote bags, ballet flats, and more.
 Most of all, Halie loves to explore what trends—like the rise of doll-like Mary Janes or TikTok’s 75 Hard Style Challenge—can say about culture writ large.
 (She justifies almost any purchase by saying it’s “for work.”)
 Halie has previously held writer and editor roles at Glamour, Morning Brew, and Harper’s Bazaar.
 Halie has been cited as a fashion and beauty expert in The Cut, CNN Underscored, and Reuters, among other outlets, and appears in newsletters like Selleb and Self-Checkout to provide shopping recommendations.
 In 2022, she was awarded the Hearst Spotlight Award for excellence and innovation in fashion journalism.
 She holds a Bachelor’s Degree in English from Harvard College.
 Outside of work, Halie is passionate about books, baking, and her miniature Bernedoodle, Dolly.
 For a behind-the-scenes look at her reporting, you can follow Halie on Instagram and TikTok.